A ‘cultivation’ activity is required to:

 - undertake research involving cultivation (for example, research into breeding cultivars with specific characteristics).

-If you hold a medicinal cannabis licence with a ‘cultivation’ activity you may import cannabis seeds for the purposes of cultivation from a country that allows export.
+If you hold a medicinal cannabis licence with a ‘cultivation’ activity you may import cannabis seeds for the purposes of cultivation from a country that allows export under an export licence.
 You will also need to apply for a controlled drug import licence for each consignment of seed.

 The imported seeds must also meet the specifications of MPI Import Health Standard IHS 155.02.05.